Looking for information on steel for pressure vessels? Look no further!

-The materials for manufacturing pressure vessels shall comply with the provisions of GBT 150 steel pressure vessels.
+The materials used in the manufacture of pressure vessels should comply with the regulations outlined in GBT 150 for steel pressure vessels.

-The upper limit of the service temperature of the specific steel grade is the maximum temperature of the specific allowable stress value provided in the allowable stress table.
+The upper limit of the service temperature for a specific steel grade is the maximum temperature at which the specific allowable stress value, as listed in the allowable stress table, can be used.

-See relevant standards for the chemical composition, normal temperature mechanical properties, supply status, etc. of domestic steel grades similar to ASME-II.
+Please refer to the relevant standards for information on the chemical composition, normal temperature mechanical properties, availability, and other details of domestic steel grades that are similar to those specified in ASME-II.

 2. General principles for the selection of various steels: